flythings/python/docs/ActionModule.md

       - name: (Mandatory) Identifier of the action.
       - observableProperty: (Mandatory) Observable property of the series.
       - unit: (Mandatory) Unit property of the series.
-      - callback: (Mandatory) Function that executes when the action is demanded.
+      - callback: (Mandatory) Function that executes when the action is triggered.
+The function must return a 0 to indicate that was executed propertly.
+      That function must receive 2 params, the first one the value of the action and the second one the timestamp of the action.
       - foi: (Optional) This parameter is optional if it was already set with the setDevice method otherwise is mandatory.
       - procedure: (Optional) This parameter is optional if it was already set with the setProcedure method otherwise is mandatory.
       - parameterType: (Optional, Default: None) Specifies the parameter type of the callback if any.